 This is the pressure exerted on the ship's hull by the fender unit and is derived by dividing the reaction force by the fender area in contact with the ship.
-Hull pressure must be limited to levels that will not cause permanent damage to the berthing ship.
+Limit hull pressure to levels that will not cause permanent damage to the berthing ship.